BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 initialized.
 Changing the value of `a.x` doesn't influence further new `A` objects, which are initialized to `100`.

-In `class B`, `x` has been changed to a `static` variable, which means there is only a single piece of storage for `x` for the class---no matter how many instances of that class you create.
+In `class B`, `x` is changed to a `static` variable, which means there is only a single piece of storage for `x` for the class---no matter how many instances of that class you create.
 This is the same way that class attributes work in Python; they are basically `static` variables without using the `static` keyword.

 In `toString()`, notice that `B`'s `x` is accessed the same way it is in